-On the 22th of November we will host a digital conference on MDC1A / Lama2 CMD with multiple live speakers from all over the world.
+On the 22th of November 2020 we hosted a virtual conference on MDC1A / Lama2 CMD with multiple live speakers from all over the world.

 – Bram Verbrugge (Voor Sara)